Identity Document Verification – What You Need to Know

 • OCR (Optical Character Recognition): Converts different types of documents into editable and searchable data.

-• MRZ (Machine Readable Zone) Scanning: Reads and verifies the MRZ found on passports and ID cards.
+• MRZ (Machine-Readable Zone) Scanning: Reads and verifies the MRZ found on passports and ID cards.

 • Barcode and QR Code Analysis: Scans and verifies barcodes and QR codes embedded in documents for additional security.